Seed Selection Decisions - 3

-"Variable-rate seeding is a tool to potentially help leverage future gains on your farm," Lindsey says.
+"Variable-rate seeding is a tool to potentially help leverage future gains on your farm," Lindsey said.

-"I think it (VRS) has a fit in areas that have a wide range of yield potential," Lindsey adds.
+"I think it (VRS) has a fit in areas that have a wide range of yield potential," Lindsey added.

 A joint Ohio State University-Michigan State University study released in 2021 compared variable-rate seeding prescriptions and optimum uniform seeding rates for soybeans.